Triston Casas Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.
+- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.01).

-- The Orioles' 4.02 team ERA ranks 11th among all league pitching staffs.
+- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (158 total, 1.1 per game).

-- Orioles pitchers combine to rank 11th in baseball in home runs given up (157 total, 1.1 per game).
+- The righty's most recent time out came on Sunday against the Arizona Diamondbacks, when he went 4 2/3 innings, surrendering four earned runs while giving up six hits.

-- The righty's last time out was on Sunday against the Arizona Diamondbacks, when he went six innings, surrendering two earned runs while allowing four hits.
+- The 27-year-old has a 4.84 ERA and 9.1 strikeouts per nine innings across 25 games this season, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.